 This slogan, along with its mission and brand story, creates the image that we know Nike by, that is, inspiring everyone, no matter who they are, to build a strong, healthy body.

-To build a killer “About Us” page means that you know what your visitors want from your website.
-The intentions of your visitors should go into creating the outline of the page and should impact the structure of how the page will look like, as a result.
+Building a killer “About Us” page means that you know what your visitors want from your website.
+The intentions of your visitors should go into creating the outline of the page and should impact the structure of how the page will look, as a result.
 After all, they are the audience for whom you’re creating this page in the first place.

 Things to Avoid